exercism/julia/concepts/basics/about.md

 These rather confusing terms should become clearer as we progress through the syllabus.

-The [offical documentation][official-documentation] contains a lot of valuable information for the current release, though it can be a bit overwhelming for beginners.
+The [official documentation][official-documentation] contains a lot of valuable information for the current release, though it can be a bit overwhelming for beginners.

 - [Manual][manual]
 - [Tutorials][tutorials]